Toward Compact Deep Neural Networks via Energy-Aware Pruning: Method

-A previous research showed that filter pruning and decomposition are highly related from the viewpoint of compact tensor approximation~\cite{Li2020CVPR}.
-There is the hinge point between both strategies in investigating a compact approximation of the tensors despite of the usage of different operation in a variety of the application scenarios.
+Previous research showed that filter pruning and decomposition are highly related from the viewpoint of compact tensor approximation~\cite{Li2020CVPR}.
+There is a hinge point between both strategies in investigating a compact approximation of the tensors despite the usage of different operations in a variety of application scenarios.
 Decomposition is done to quantify the energy on the output channels in batch normalization (BN) layers.
 Additional to the efficient trade-off of channel-level sparsity, BN provides normalized values of the internal activation using mini-batch statistics to any scale~\cite{liunetworkslimming}.
-This process is achieved by applying 3D filters $\mathbf{\hat{x}}_l \in \mathbb{R}^{c_{l} \times h \times w}$, where $h$ and $w$ denote the height and width at $l^{th}$ BN layer, respectively.
-The supercript $l$ in $\mathbf{w}_l$ is omitted for readability.
-Based on $\mathbf{\hat{x}}$, we first reshape the original 3D tensor into a 2D tensor $\mathbf{\hat{x}} \in \mathbb{R}^{c_{l} \times hw}$
+This process is achieved by applying 3D channel outputs $\mathbf{\hat{x}}_l$ at $l^{th}$ BN layer.
+The superscript $l$ which indicates the number of layer is omitted for readability.
+Based on $\mathbf{\hat{x}}$, we first reshape the original 3D tensor into a 2D tensor $\mathbf{\hat{x}}$ along with the channel.

 From the SVD, a channel output at $l^{th}$ layer can be decomposed as follow,

 where $U$ and $V$ denote the left and right singular vector matrix respectively and $S$ indicates the diagonal matrix of singular values $\sigma_n$ where $S = diag(\sigma_1, \sigma_2, \dots, \sigma_N)$.